technogodCEO/fibcalc/README.md

 # Changelog:

+### v0.3 Beta 1

+HUGE UPDATE

+1. Commented code for easier reading and understanding.
+2. Added ability for users to select if they only want prime numbers printed.
+3. Added option to print the Fibonacci sequence infinitely.
+4. Fixed spelling errors in README

+Betas are fully functional, but keep in mind there will likely be bugs, if you find any, please report them on the GitHub.

 ### v0.3 Alpha 1

-1. Added prime checking fucntion (not usable yet in early testing phase)
+1. Added prime checking function (not usable yet in early testing phase)

 #### v0.2.4